da-nrw/DNSCore/README.md

     mvn clean && mvn verify

-These commands will download the sourcecode, deploy the DNSCommon Library to your local Maven Repository, build the ContentBroker using the library, and executing a automated acceptance test suite against a running ContentBroker which will get installed from an automatically generated installer.
+These commands will download the sourcecode, deploy the DNSCommon Library to your local Maven Repository, build the ContentBroker using the library, and execute an automated acceptance test suite against a running ContentBroker which will get installed from an automatically generated installer.
 You'll find these at:

     [...]/DNSCore/ContentBroker/target/installation